sandboxie-plus/sandboxie-docs/PlusContent/Sandboxie-Live.md

 - Notify
 - Download & Notify
 - Download & Install
+- What about a regedit function to browse the registry changes.

 There is no "Ignore" option for "New Version", as that is covered by disabling the update check.